South Korea and weapons of mass destruction: Delivery systems

-South Korea missile development originates in 1970 with creation of Defense Ministry's research arm the Agency of Defense Development with development starting in 1971 under orders of then president Park Chung Hee.
+South Korea missile development originates in 1970 with creation of Defense Ministry's Agency of Defense Development with development starting in 1971 under orders of then President Park Chung Hee.

 In 1970 South Korea was allowed to service MIM-23 Hawk and MIM-14 Nike Hercules surface-to-air missiles under agreement with maintenance facilities under the supervision of the U.S. which was set up in the country with South Korean engineers receiving training from Raytheon and U.S. military involving improvement of the missiles.

-South Korea in 1975 purchased mixer for missiles solid fuel propellant from Lockheed along with some equipment imported later on in 1978 with first successful ballistic missile test of first South Korean short range ballistic missile NHK-1(also known as White/Polar Bear) conducted the same year on September 26 demonstrating 160 km range with maximum range of 180 to 200 km.
-NHK-1 was by South Korea touted as completely indigenous development though in fact some of the technology was supplied and obtained from the United States.
+In 1975 South Korea purchased mixer for missiles' solid fuel propellant from Lockheed along with some equipment imported later on.
+1978 marked the first successful ballistic missile test of the first South Korean SRBM NHK-1(also known as White/Polar Bear) conducted on September 26, demonstrating 160 km range with maximum range of 180 to 200 km.
+NHK-1 was touted by South Korea as a completely indigenous development, though in fact some of the technology was supplied and obtained from the United States.

 Seoul agreed to not extended range of the missile beyond 180 km under South Korea Ballistic Missile Range Guidelines with the U.S. with development of its successor NHK-2 that was tested in October 1982 with development being halted in 1984 until its resumption a couple years later with its completion in 1987 when it entered service, its guidance system was supplied by United Kingdom.
 In 1995 South Korea requested permission to have 300 km range missiles from the US in line with MTCR with request in 1999 for expansion to 500 km.
-Development of 300 km range Hyunmoo-2 started in mid to late 1990s with first test in April 1999 with entering service in 2008 as Hyunmoo-2A after restrictions were lifted from previous agreement to limitation comparable to MTCR, Hyunmoo-2B entered service in 2009 with range under MTCR-like restriction and range restriction under South Korea Ballistic Missile Range Guidelines renegotiated in 2012 with the US from 300 km to 800 km with reduced payload from 997 kg to 500 kg.
-Cap on missile warhead weight was lifted in 2017.
+Development of 300 km range Hyunmoo-2 started in mid to late 1990s with first test in April 1999 with entering service in 2008 as Hyunmoo-2A after restrictions were lifted from previous agreement to limitation comparable to MTCR, Hyunmoo-2B entered service in 2009 with range under MTCR-like restriction as well as range restriction under South Korea Ballistic Missile Range Guidelines renegotiated in 2012 with the US from 300 km to 800 km with reduced payload from 997 kg to 500 kg.
+The cap on missile warhead weight was lifted in 2017.

 On May 21, 2021, the decades-old South Korea Ballistic Missile Range Guidelines was scrapped, allowing South Korea to develop and possess any type of missile, including intercontinental ballistic missiles (ICBMs) and advanced submarine-launched ballistic missiles (SLBMs).

 Chemical weapons

-South Korea formerly held the chemical weapons stockpile of 3,000–3,500 MT but disposed of it by July 2008.
+South Korea formerly held a chemical weapons stockpile of 3,000–3,500 MT but disposed of it by July 2008.

 South Korea signed the Chemical Weapons Convention in 1993 and ratified it in 1997.